-Some of us climb into bed and fall asleep straight away, whereas others may be having trouble sleeping and could be suffering from mild or severe sleep deprivation.
+Some of us climb into bed and fall asleep straight away, whereas others may be having trouble sleeping and could be suffering from a mild or severe sleep disorder.

 If you’re one of those who struggle to get a good nights rest and are wondering how to get better sleep, you’re on the right page.
 Though we may not have the cure, natural remedies for insomnia start with healthy habits, therefore you may want to consider some of the below tips for better sleep and see if they help:

 1. Mattresses and pillows

 These in our opinion are two of the top factors which influence the quality of sleep.
 A flat pillow or saggy mattress can lead to all sorts of body pain and discomfort.
 Spending too much time tossing and turning is a distraction from getting proper rest.
-Investing in a supportive pillow or even a new mattress is definitely one of our top sleeping tips.
+Investing in a supportive pillow or even choosing a new mattress is definitely one of our top sleeping tips.

 2. Program your body clock